 Roy is a State Alchemist known as the Flame Alchemist, and he is Ed Elric’s superior.
 He’s intelligent and arrogant, but he’s also playfully manipulative.
 Roy also has a kind of charisma to him.

 When we first meet Roy, he doesn’t entirely come across as a likable character.
 We do get to see some softer moments with him, like when he’s interacting with Riza Hawkeye and Maes Hughes, but his arrogance is his main trait.
-But as the series progresses, Roy starts losing this arrogance and his shown as being a paternal commander who cares about those who serve under him.
-Roy’s backstory in the Ishbal Civil War really helps the viewer to have a better understand of Roy, who he is, and why he’s the way he is.
+But as the series progresses, Roy starts losing this arrogance and is shown as being a paternal commander who cares about those who serve under him.
+Roy’s backstory in the Ishbal Civil War really helps the viewer to have a better understanding of Roy, who he is, and why he’s the way he is.

 This arrogant badass evolves so much by the end of the series, thanks in large part to a major event that happens to him near the end the story.
 When I first encountered Roy in the original Fullmetal Alchemist anime, I never could have imagined including him in this kind of a list.